What is an Inductive Sensor?

 Structure of self-inductance sensor

-The self-inductance sensor converts measured change into self-inductance L change and converts it into voltage or current output through a certain conversion circuit.
+The self-inductance sensor converts measured changes into self-inductance (L) variations and converts them into voltage or current output through a conversion circuit.
+The inductance of a coil is given by L = N²/Rm, where N is the number of turns and Rm is the magnetic reluctance.

-When the sensor is in use, the moving part of the sensor is connected with the moving core (armature).
-When the moving core moves, the thickness of the air gap between the core and the armature will change, which will cause the change of magnetic circuit reluctance and the change of coil inductance value.
-As long as the change of inductance is measured, the magnitude and direction of the displacement of the moving core can be determined.
+During operation, the sensor's moving part is connected to the moving core (armature).
+When the moving core moves, the air gap thickness between the core and armature changes, causing variations in the magnetic circuit reluctance and consequently the coil inductance value.
+By measuring the inductance change, both the magnitude and direction of the moving core displacement can be determined with high precision.

 Working principle of self-inductance sensor